-Strong fuel smell.
-Perhaps the most obvious symptom is, you may be able to smell fuel from inside or around your vehicle.
+So, Perhaps the most obvious symptom is; you may be able to smell fuel from inside or around your vehicle.

-Visible fuel leaks.
-If you smell and see small puddles of fuel, appearing underneath your vehicle you should immediately have it fixed.
-Also, You must avoid all potential ignition sources such as open flames, sparks and smoking near the vehicle.
+If you smell and see small puddles of fuel; appearing underneath your vehicle you should immediately have it fixed.
+Also, You must avoid all potential ignition sources such as open flames; sparks and smoking near the vehicle.

 Common Places To Have Fuel Leaks Include:

-Fuel tank leak.
 Over time, the fuel tank can become worn and rusty.
 This can eventually lead to the leaking of fuel.
-In this case, leaks will likely appear towards the back of your vehicle.
+In this case; leaks will likely appear towards the back of your vehicle.

-Fuel line leak.
-The fuel lines transport fuel from the tank to the engine with the help of the fuel pump.
+The fuel lines transport fuel from the tank to the engine; with the help of the fuel pump.
 The fuel lines can also leak due to rust and wear.
-These leaks can appear anywhere, between the fuel tank location and the front of your vehicle.
+As a result, These leaks can appear anywhere; between the fuel tank location and the front of your vehicle.

-Faulty canister.
-A faulty charcoal canister, or one that’s been contaminated by gasoline; can result in a fuel smell inside or around the vehicle.
+A faulty charcoal canister; or one that’s been contaminated by gasoline; can result in a fuel smell inside or around the vehicle.

-Missing Gas Cap.
-Gas won’t gush out of your tank, but some of it will slowly evaporate.
-This reduces your fuel efficiency over time, and will end up costing you a little more at the pump.
-Plus, The evaporated fuel can release harmful fumes into the environment around you, which is no benefit to anyone.
+Gas won’t gush out of your tank; but some of it will slowly evaporate.
+This reduces your fuel efficiency over time; and will end up costing you a little more at the pump.
+Furthermore, The evaporated fuel can release harmful fumes into the environment around you; which is no benefit to anyone.

 So, It really doesn’t matter what is causing the fuel smell in your vehicle.
 You just need to have it fixed as soon as you start smelling fuel.
 Finally, If the fuel leak is near the engine or exhaust; it could result in a fire.